docwarems/score-rent/aws-serverless.md

 ### Packaging

 By default serverless will package the whole project which is a waste of space and quickly will reach the lambda function size limit.
 Tests showed we need only to include the folders dist, views, node_modules (including their subdirectories).
+Configured in serverless.yml.
 The package size is less than 1 MB compared to several 10 MB without package excludes.

 ### serverless dev